Employee Fee Waiver Program

 In some instances, employees may need to enroll at another CSU campus.
 There is no release time for attendance or travel to and from another CSU campus.
 The Tuition Fee Waiver Coordinator provides certification that the employee is approved to take a work-related or career development course.
 Contact the Tuition Fee Waiver Coordinator for further information.

 An employee must maintain normal academic standards to continue in the Tuition Fee Waiver Program.

 Dependent Tuition Fee Waiver

-Employees eligible for the CSU Tuition Fee Waiver program may transfer their existing tuition fee waiver benefit entitlement to an eligible dependent.
+Employees eligible for the CSU Tuition Fee Waiver program may transfer their existing tuition fee waiver benefit entitlement to an eligible dependent - spouse, dependent child or domestic partner.
+Proof of relationship will be required if your dependent is not on your benefits.
 This benefit is subject to the following conditions: